-The TCJ Act also establishes new tax laws that will affect future tax years, including, but not limited to, the creation of the base erosion anti-abuse tax, a general limitation of U.S. federal income taxes on dividends from foreign subsidiaries, and a new provision designed to tax global intangible low-taxed income.
-The Company continues to evaluate the future impacts of these provisions and has not recorded any impact of the TCJ Act aside from those previously mentioned.
+Certain provisions of the TCJ Act will impact the Company starting in fiscal 2019.
+These provisions include, but are not limited to, the creation of the base erosion anti-abuse tax, a general limitation of U.S. federal income taxes on dividends from foreign subsidiaries, a new provision designed to tax global intangible low-taxed income, and the repeal of the domestic production activities deduction.
+The Company continues to evaluate the future impacts of these provisions and, as of March 31, 2018, has not recorded any impact of the TCJ Act aside from those previously mentioned.